FlexibleEngineCloud/terraform-provider-flexibleengine/docs/data-sources/dcs_maintainwindow_v1.md

 ## Argument Reference

-* `default` - (Optional) Specifies whether a maintenance time window is set to the default time segment.
+* `default` - (Optional, Bool) Specifies whether a maintenance time window is set to the default time segment.

-* `seq` - (Optional) Specifies the sequential number of a maintenance time window.
+* `seq` - (Optional, Int) Specifies the sequential number of a maintenance time window.

-* `begin` - (Optional) Specifies the time at which a maintenance time window starts.
+* `begin` - (Optional, String) Specifies the time at which a maintenance time window starts.

-* `end` - (Optional) Specifies the time at which a maintenance time window ends.
+* `end` - (Optional, String) Specifies the time at which a maintenance time window ends.

-## Attributes Reference
+## Attribute Reference

 `id` is set to the ID of the found maintainwindow.
 In addition, the following attributes are exported: